DOF and Bokeh - Explained

 • Above 10m, the blur will be much less visible, like in the image above.

-In low light, you will take a much wider aperture, more than F2.8.
+In low light, you will use a much wider aperture, such as F2.8 or wider.
 You should plan for images with little DOF and much Bokeh.
-Alternatively, place the subject parallel to the sensor or further away if you want to get much sharpness.
+Alternatively, place the subject parallel to the sensor, or farther away, to get much sharper images.
 Also, be aware that your lens is sharpest in the center.
-You can plan to crop the image later to get your subject off-center.
+You can crop the photo later to get your subject off-center.

-So much for now.
-It is difficult, and I keep fighting all the time, sometimes with disappointing results.
-But I am always grateful for all the opportunities that modern technology allows me to use.
-You cannot be grateful and frustrated at the same time.
+So much for now, it is difficult, and I keep fighting all the time, sometimes with disappointing results.
+But I am always grateful for all the opportunities modern technology offers me.
+You cannot be thankful and frustrated at the same time.
 In the past, it was just "F8 and hope" most of the time.

 Comments